tommijonasar/tommijonasar/README.md

 ### Hi there

-I am a front-end developer and technical lead at [Next Generation Lotteries](https://www.nextgl.com/).
+I am a front-end developer and head of front-end development at [Next Generation Lotteries](https://www.nextgl.com/).

 👋 Say hi, you can contact me in several ways!
 -  <tommijonasar@gmail.com>